kfkhalili/x-ray-trust/docs/STRIPE_SETUP_GUIDE.md

 **Tax Settings:**

+- **Tax Category for Products**: Set to **"General - Electronically supplied services"** (`txcd_10301001`)
+  - This is the standard category for digital services/SaaS
+  - Required for proper EU VAT handling when you switch from Kleinunternehmerregelung
+  - Set this on each product when creating them in Stripe Dashboard
-- If using Kleinunternehmerregelung: No VAT (see GERMAN_LAUNCH_GUIDE.md)
+- If using Kleinunternehmerregelung: No VAT charged (see GERMAN_LAUNCH_GUIDE.md)
-- If registered for VAT: Enable Stripe Tax (handles 19% VAT automatically)
+- If registered for VAT: Enable Stripe Tax (handles 19% VAT automatically for Germany)
-- Stripe Tax can handle EU VAT automatically if needed
+- Stripe Tax can handle EU VAT automatically if needed (different rates per country)

 **Currency:**